-Operating costs covered by the levy include running and maintenance of vehicles and facilities, personal protective equipment, operational equipment and consumables.
+Operating costs covered by the levy include running and maintenance of vehicles, vessels and facilities, personal protective equipment, operational equipment and consumables.

 Capital equipment purchases include firefighting